What makes someone a thought leader? The most important features at a glance

 Common misconceptions about thought leadership

-• Lots of followers = thought leader?
+• A lot of followers = thought leader?

 • You have to be an expert in everything.